Treats moderate to severe plaque psoriasis. This medicine is an immune suppressant.

 - A nurse or other trained health professional will give you this medicine.

 - This medicine is usually given once a week for 12 weeks.
 Some people might need to have another 12-week treatment.
-You must wait at least 12 weeks between each set of 12-week treatments.
-If you have questions, talk with your doctor.
+You must wait at least 12 weeks between each set of treatments.
+Talk with your doctor if you have questions.

 - You may not see improvement in your skin right away.
-Your psoriasis may continue to get better even after you have stopped using this medicine.
+Your psoriasis may continue to get better even after you have stopped receiving this medicine.

 If a dose is missed: